 - 22 counties employ at least 1,000 clean energy workers

-follows analysis which found the clean energy jobs account for nearly 3.3 million jobs across all 50 states and the District of Columbia.
-Both reports are based on data from the produced by the Energy Futures Initiative (EFI) in partnership with the National Association of State Energy Officials (NASEO).
+The report follows E2’s Clean Jobs America analysis which found the clean energy jobs account for nearly 3.3 million jobs across all 50 states and the District of Columbia.
+Both reports are based on data from the 2019 U.S. Energy and Employment Report (USEER) produced by the Energy Futures Initiative (EFI) in partnership with the National Association of State Energy Officials (NASEO).